wrenfold/wrenfold/docs/source/tutorial/generating_code.rst

     from wrenfold import sym
     from wrenfold import type_annotations

-    def step(x: type_annotations.RealScalar):
+    def step(x: type_annotations.FloatScalar):
         """The smoothstep polynomial."""
         return 3 * sym.pow(x, 2) - 2 * sym.pow(x, 3)

 Note the presence of the type annotation on argument ``x``.
 This is important, as it communicates type information required to create a function signature.
-In actuality, ``RealScalar`` is just a scalar-valued expression of type :class:`wrenfold.sym.Expr`.
+In actuality, ``FloatScalar`` is just a scalar-valued expression of type :class:`wrenfold.sym.Expr`.

 .. note::